OpenSILEX/opensilexClientR/README.md

  ![alt](https://shields.io/badge/R%20tested%20versions-3.4%20--%204.0.2-blue)

-A set of functions to call with R to the Opensilex web service in OpenSILEX.
+A set of functions to call with R to the OpenSilex web service in OpenSILEX.
 You can retrieve data and metadata from experiments.
-User can access if he has an account on an instance of the Opensilex information system.
+User can access if he/she has an account on an instance of the OpenSilex Information System.

 To initialize a client request: